-How to make homemade whole grain mustard tells you how to make grainy mustard from just a few ingredients and with just the amount of sharp or sweet that you fancy.
+Making homemade whole grain mustard is easy.
+Just a few ingredients--mustard seeds, brown sugar, and cider vinegar.
 You may never go back to the stuff from the store.

 This homemade whole grain mustard, also known as grainy mustard, is simple and inexpensive to make, contains no preservatives, requires few ingredients, has ample uses, and, most importantly, is customizable to exactly the ratio of sharp to sweet that you want.
 You may never go back to store-bought mustard.
 Eat it.
 Gift it.
 Revel in it.–Renee Schettler Rossi

 Why Do I Need Two Types of Mustard Seed?

 Wondering why this homemade whole grain mustard recipe makes you buy two different types of mustard seeds?
 Yellow mustard seeds are relatively mild whereas brown mustard seeds bring more pungent, spicier bite.
 Together they create a harmonious mustard magnificence.

 - Quick Glance

 - 1/2 cup (118 ml) cold water

 - 1/3 cup (60 grams) yellow mustard seeds

 - 1/3 cup (60 grams) brown mustard seeds

 - 1 to 2 tablespoons (27 grams) packed light brown sugar